officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

-This basic Tutor Hiring Platform app is built using Laravel and many other laravel packages.
-It has three users: an admin who manages the users and their posts, a tutor who can create a profile and apply to available jobs, and a student who can make job posts according to their needs.
+This basic Tutor Hiring Platform app uses Laravel and many other laravel packages.
+It has three usertypes: an <b>admin</b> who manages the users and their posts, a <b>tutor</b> who can create a profile and apply to available jobs, and a <b>student</b> who can make job posts according to their needs.

 A walkthrough going over the steps taken to produce this app.